bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Assignments

-- Open the `Review.md` file and answer the questions inside.
+x Open the `Review.md` file and answer the questions inside.

 - Use `Test Driven Development` to build a RESTful API using Node.js and Express to create and list _games_. **Data can be stored in memory using a simple JS array**.
 No need to keep track of incrementing `id`s for this project's MVP, that is part of the Stretch Problem.

 ### Download Project and Install Dependencies

-1.  fork and clone this repository.
+1. x fork and clone this repository.
-1.  **CD into the folder** where you downloaded the repository.
+1. x **CD into the folder** where you downloaded the repository.
-1.  run `yarn` or `npm i` to download all dependencies.
+1. x run `yarn` or `npm i` to download all dependencies.
-1.  type `yarn test` or `npm test` to run the tests.
+1. x type `yarn test` or `npm test` to run the tests.
 The `test` script is already configured.

 ### Requirements